AlidadeMC/alidade/README.md

 - macOS 15.0 Sequoia or later

-Clone this repository using `git clone --recursive`, then open the `MCMaps.xcodeproj` file in Xcode.
+Clone this repository using `git clone --recursive`, then open the `Alidade.xcworkspace` file in Xcode.
 Select the **Alidade** target to build and run the project for your targeted platform.

 > **Note**
 > While Apple Vision Pro is listed as a supported target, support for this